How to Increase Your Sex Drive After the Baby Is Born

-Of course you're thrilled to have a new little one.
+Of course, you're thrilled to have a new little one.
 And while you adore your guy as much as ever, it’s understandable that you're not feeling as ready for intimacy as you'd like.
-Numerous factors linked with having a baby can make physical intimacy less appealing.
+Numerous factors linked to having a baby can make physical intimacy less appealing.

 The good news is that you can take steps to restore your libido, keeping your relationship, and sense of closeness strong.
 To rule out any medical issues and ensure you are physically ready to be intimate, doctors recommend holding off on intimacy for six or more weeks.
 And, when you think you’re ready, make sure you to get your doctor’s OK before you get intimate again.

 Seek more ZZZs

 It’s no secret that having a newborn can make sleep a challenge.
 And sleep loss is a major libido tanker.
 If your baby's sleep is erratic, try to sleep, or at least rest, whenever baby sleeps.
 Don't worry that you won't hear her cry – remind yourself that you will.
 Also, don't be afraid to ask for help when you need it, or to say no to obligations that stand in the way of taking care of yourself.

 If you feel less attractive after pregnancy, or see signs of tiredness in the mirror instead of beauty, remind yourself that you’re a superstar who just facilitated the miracle of birth.
 Criticizing yourself will only make you feel worse and lovemaking less enticing.
 Replace negative self-talk it with positive affirmations until you actually believe them.
 Wear colorful clothes that fit you well, rather than sticking to loose sweats or pajamas.
 Every now and then, take time to put on makeup, dress up, or visit the salon.
 A little TLC can go a long way in getting your sexy back.